scalikejdbc/scalikejdbc.github.io/source/documentation/testing.html.md

 ### For ScalaTest Users
 <hr/>

-`AutoRollback` trait provides automatic rollback after each test and data fixture.
+The `AutoRollback` trait provides automatic rollback after each test and data fixture.

 NOTICE: scalikejdbc-test is compatible with ScalaTest 2.0 or higher.